tdwg/bdq/tg2/core/generation/docs/bdqffdq.md

 ### Comment

 'Used in the DQ Report concept to describe response result objects.
-For example, values could be bdq:COMPLIANT or bdq:NOT_COMPLIANT for ValidationAssertions.
+For example, values could be bdqffdq:COMPLIANT or bdqffdq:NOT_COMPLIANT for ValidationAssertions.
 ValidationAssertions and IssueAssertions have ResponseResults as objects.
 AmendmentAssertions have ResponseResults that are data properties, so they are not expected to use this object property.
 MeasurementAssertion ResponseResults may be objects or data.

  If Response.results are not objects, use the datatype property hasResponseResultValue'